yanaginx/computer_networking_1/PROTOCOL.md

         - Reply to registering packets:
             "!SUCC + [info]"
             or "!FAIL + [error]"
+        - When sending the change in interval time, if within 5s the server doesn't receive the received change message from the client then the server will resend the change.

 ### Clean disconnection:
     Sent the message "!DISC" to confirm clients' disconnection.